What does the term "ejection fraction" mean? What does it measure?

 Ejection fraction is a measurement of the percentage of blood leaving your heart each time it contracts.

-Keep in mind that ejection fraction is just one measure of heart function.
-Even with a normal ejection fraction, overall heart function may not be normal.
+Ejection fraction is just one of many tests your doctor may use to determine how your heart works.
+But even with a normal ejection fraction, your overall heart function may not be normal.
 Talk with your doctor if you have concerns about your heart.

 Ejection fraction can be measured with imaging techniques, including: